-Kelly Beatty, an S&T Senior Editor, writes many of the feature articles and news items found in Sky & Telescope and on this website.
-He joined the staff of Sky Publishing in 1974 and served as the editor of Night Sky, our magazine for beginning stargazers, in 2004-07.
+Kelly Beatty, an S&T Senior Contributing Editor, joined the staff in 1974 and served as the editor of Night Sky, our magazine for beginning stargazers, in 2004-07.
+After 43 years of pounding the keyboard, he retired from full-time work in early 2018 but remains actively involved in many Sky & Telescope articles, tours, and other projects.

 Specializing in planetary science and space exploration, Kelly conceived and edited The New Solar System, considered a standard reference among planetary scientists.
 He also taught astronomy for six years at the Dexter Southfield School in Brookline, Massachusetts.

 Kelly has been honored twice by the Division for Planetary Sciences (DPS) of the American Astronomical Society.
 In 2005 he received the Harold Masursky Award for meritorious service, and in 2009 he was honored with the inaugural Jonathan Eberhart Journalism Award.
 He is also a recipient of the prestigious Astronomical League Award (in 2006) for his contributions to the science of astronomy and the American Geophysical Union's Cowen Award for Sustained Achievement in Science Journalism (2009).